 Kanban board: As you’re already familiar with, Kanban board helps you visualize your workflow.
 Combining with the nested task list, Quire lets you focus on your work and continuously improve the process.
 Now you can view your short-term work at a glance and keep everyone from your team on the same page.

-Timeline is a simple Gantt chart with powerful visuals that helps to map out team schedules in the most intuitive way.
+Timeline: A simple Gantt chart with powerful visuals that helps to map out team schedules in the most intuitive way.
 For one task list, you can switch between Tree view, Board view and Timeline view easily.

 Streamline your workflow: